0xnu/sps_gbm_ef/README.md

 ### Equal Weight Portfolio

-From the previous analysis, I discovered that selecting an efficient portfolio can help obtain profits with minimal risk.
+From the previous analysis, I discovered selecting an efficient portfolio can help obtain profits with minimal risk.
 However, there is a problem with it.
 It is not possible to know future returns or volatility when investing.
-Future portfolios use past data, but no guarantee exists that they will be efficient.
+Future portfolios use past data, but no guarantee exists they will be efficient.

 Institutional investors can estimate their risks and returns by analysing various information and investing in efficient portfolios.
 However, it is difficult for retail investors to perform such information analysis.
 Therefore, I created a portfolio using a relatively simple method called an equal-weight portfolio.
 An [equal-weighted portfolio](./equal_weight_portfolio.ipynb) invests in an equal number of stocks.
 Now, let's compare the random portfolio and this equal-weighted portfolio.